 A crucial distinction to make when compared to the CEREC, 3Shape and Planmeca scanners, is that these systems offer a complete CAD/CAM workflow with associated design software and CAD integration through their chairside software.
 The Medit i500 is just a scanner with some apps.
 It has no associated CAD/CAM design software, and on its own, it is only used to scan and export scans.
 If you are looking to scan and send to labs, this may be exactly what you are after.
 However, if you want to carry out the entire digital workflow in-house (which we recommend), then you will need to investigate and learn about third party mills and CAD design software such as Exocad.

-We have been using the i500 extensively for over a year now in our clinic, spending hundreds of hours learning the workflow including fabricating same-day crowns, implant restorations and digital smile design using third party mills.
+We have been using the i500 extensively for years now in our clinic, spending hundreds of hours learning the workflow including fabricating same-day crowns, implant restorations and digital smile design using third party mills.
 Below are our findings and thoughts about the system and how it compares to the other scanners on the market.